While I was interning, I had enough money to make my desk setup look sick as Wes and Scott would say. So some of the stuff below will change.

 But I use ALL OF IT.

 So this is my setup and what I am currently using.
-Leave a comment about your setup below if you’re so inclined.
+You can show me your dev setup on Twitter.